Information

 On 23 September 2021, we launched the first phase of LGBT Inclusive Education, consisting of:

-- working collaboratively with Education Scotland to review and develop new LGBT Inclusive Education related Benchmarks
+• working collaboratively with Education Scotland to review and develop new LGBT inclusive education related benchmarks

-We published Supporting transgender young people in schools: guidance for Scottish schools on 12 August 2021.
 This is non-statutory guidance for education authorities and schools on legislation, policy and practice to inform their approaches to supporting transgender young people.
 This guidance has been subject to equality and child rights and wellbeing impact assessments and fully aligns with the Equality Act 2010 and other legislation.

+The 2018/19 Programme for Government included a commitment to invest in access to school counselling services across education.
 Access to counselling support through secondary schools is now in place across Scotland.
-Scottish Government continue to support our local authority partners with £16 million in funding to ensure that every secondary school has access to counselling services.
+We continue to support our local authority partners with £16 million in funding to ensure that every secondary school has access to counselling services.

 The Scottish Government and local authority leaders reached a joint agreement on the distribution of funding and a set of aims and principles for the delivery of the commitment.
-Guidance for local authorities was also produced to assist in the design and development of the access to counsellors in secondary schools programme.

 Mental health education

-School counselling will enhance the work that schools already do to support children and young people to learn about mental wellbeing as part of health and wellbeing in Curriculum for Excellence.
+Children and young people to learn about mental wellbeing as part of health and wellbeing in Curriculum for Excellence.
 Mental health education is usually delivered through Personal and Social Education (PSE) classes and delivery is informed by a set of Health and Wellbeing Experiences and Outcomes.

 The Health and Wellbeing Experiences and Outcomes aim to ensure that children and young people understand the importance of mental wellbeing and that this can be fostered and strengthened through personal coping skills and positive relationships.
 Children and young people will learn that it is not always possible to enjoy good mental health and that if this happens there is support available.